loykin/provisr/README.md

 - The HTTP API performs input validation for process specs to mitigate uncontrolled path usage (CodeQL: "Uncontrolled data used in path expression").
+- PID reuse protection: PID file meta includes the process start time and is validated against the live process using platform-native methods (procfs on Linux, sysctl on Darwin/BSD via gopsutil, WinAPI on Windows).
+No external `ps` calls are used.
 - Even with validation, run the server with least privileges and restrict log directories and pid file locations to trusted paths.

+## Notes and breaking changes

+- Persistence store removed: internal/store has been deleted.
+The manager now operates purely via in-memory state and PID files for recovery.
+- Serve flags simplified: `provisr serve` requires a config file.
+Daemonization flags are `--daemonize`, `--pidfile`, and `--logfile`.
+API listen/base are configured via the TOML `[server]` section.
+- Config-driven reconciliation: at startup, processes are recovered from PID files when available; processes not present in the config are gracefully shut down and cleaned up.